 3. The Bridesmaids and Best Man

 The best man’s original purpose was to literally capture the bride.
 In ancient cultures, to ensure that the marriage actually happened, the groom would choose his “best man” (as in most capable) to go and kidnap the bride from her family and bring her to him in order to circumvent any opposition.
-Thankfully, wedding traditions such as hand to hand combat and abduction has been replaced by loving friends ready to help celebrate the big day.
+Thankfully, wedding traditions such as hand-to-hand combat and abduction have been replaced by loving friends ready to help celebrate the big day.

 4. The Wedding Ring

-In ancient Jewish, Roman and Greek cultures the wedding ring was only worn by the bride.
+In ancient Jewish, Roman, and Greek cultures the wedding ring was only worn by the bride.
 The ring was used as collateral to pay the father of the bride and mark the bride as taken property.
-Thankfully, the modern-day wearing of rings by both bride and groom show that they belong to each other as equals.
+Thankfully, the modern-day wearing of rings by both bride and groom shows that they belong to each other as equals.

 Whatever wedding traditions you choose for your big day, make it uniquely your own.